WordPress/test-handbook/team-reps.md

 For a quick refresher of Team Rep roles across the project, please see the [official Team Reps post on Team Updates](https://make.wordpress.org/updates/team-reps/).

+## Current Reps

+The Test Team Reps for the 2022-2023 term are @boniu91 and @ironprogrammer.

 ## The Role

 Reps in the Test Team perform primary and secondary (or backup) duties to help support team chats, make updates to the team’s blog and handbook, remove blockers, keep a pulse on team objectives, and promote testing opportunities within the WordPress project.